 If you do have input lag when playing on handheld mode, then yes, there is something wrong with either your joy-con or Switch.
 Try using another controller or updating your joy-con drivers to see if the problem persists.
-If it does, the only way to fix it is by asking Nintendo´s support or to buy a new controller/Nintendo Switch.
+If it does, the only way to fix it is by asking for Nintendo´s support or buying a new controller/Nintendo Switch.

 How to fix input lag on the Nintendo Switch

 If your input lag is caused by electronic interference, then you can try to do the following steps to improve it.

 The first and easier step you can try is simply playing closer to the Switch and seeing if the lag improves, if it doesn´t, then it´s time to redecorate the room.
 Move your Switch away from any device that might cause interference and try to play without any such machine between you and the TV.

 But what machines exactly?
 At the very least, try to avoid or turn off the following: